Cheapest Places to Live in Florida

 Florida, known for its sunny weather, beautiful beaches, and diverse cultural attractions, is a state that offers a wide range of living experiences.
 Iconic landmarks include Walt Disney World, the Everglades National Park, and the Kennedy Space Center.
 The state's economy is robust, driven by sectors such as tourism, agriculture, and aerospace.
 Florida's tax structure is also quite favorable, with no state income tax and relatively low property taxes, making it an attractive place for those seeking affordability.
 Despite recent inflation and rising food costs, Florida remains a state where affordable living options can be found, particularly in areas away from the major metropolitan centers.
 The state's combination of favorable tax policies and diverse economic opportunities makes it a compelling place for residents seeking a balance between affordability and quality of life.

 Affordable living in Florida can often be found in smaller towns and suburban areas where housing costs and everyday expenses are lower.
 These regions provide a more manageable cost of living, essential for maintaining financial stability.
 Affordability is a key factor in livability, as it allows residents to enjoy a comfortable lifestyle without excessive financial strain.
 Factors contributing to the cheapest places to live in Florida include lower housing demand in less populated areas, supportive local economic policies, and efficient public services.
-The C2ER's cost of living data helps identify these affordable regions, ensuring that potential residents can make informed decisions.
+AI-assisted city-level cost of living estimates, supported by U.S. Census housing data and regional economic modeling, help identify these affordable regions and give potential residents a more practical basis for informed decisions.
 In a state known for its recreational opportunities and vibrant culture, finding affordable living options enhances the overall experience of living in Florida.

 Med.
 Home Value: $156,498 Med.
 Rent: $1,024 Med.
 Household Inc.: $39,320